-Swiss voters set to reject TV licence axe
+Swiss reject abolition of TV licence

-Switzerland TV licence: Voters set to reject abolition
+Switzerland TV licence: Voters reject plan to scrap fee

-Voters in Switzerland look set to decisively reject a proposal to abolish the national broadcasting licence fee.
+Voters in Switzerland have decisively rejected a proposal to abolish the national broadcasting licence fee.

 The country was voting in a referendum on Sunday on whether to axe the mandatory yearly fee of 451 Swiss francs ($480; £348) per household.

-Early results show that about 70% have voted to reject the move.
+More than 71% voted against the plan, which was defeated in all 23 states.

-The Swiss Broadcasting Corporation (SBC) currently offers programming in four different national languages - German, French, Italian, and Romantsch.
+The Swiss Broadcasting Corporation (SBC) offers programming in four different national languages - German, French, Italian, and Romantsch.

 Its seven television channels and 17 radio stations are mostly funded by the compulsory licence, with roughly a quarter coming from advertising.